AnyChart/docs.anychart.com/Axes_and_Grids/Line_Markers.md

   var marker2 = chart.lineMarker(1);
 ```

-After defining a marker it is vital **to bind your marker to a scale and set markers layout**.
-Otherwise, you will have horizontal marker that is bind to chart's default y scale.
+After defining a marker it is vital **to bind a marker to a scale and set markers layout**.
+Otherwise, you will get a horizontal marker that is bound to the primary y scale.

 ```
   var marker1 = chart.lineMarker(0);